Adhesive tape: Water-activated tape

 Water-activated tape, gummed paper tape or gummed tape is starch- or sometimes animal glue-based adhesive on a paper backing which becomes sticky when moistened.

 A specific type of gummed tape is called reinforced gummed tape (RGT).
 The backing of this reinforced tape consists of two layers of paper with a cross-pattern of fiberglass filaments laminated between.
 The laminating adhesive had previously been asphalt but now is more commonly a hot-melt atactic polypropylene.

-Gummed tapes are described in ASTM D5749-01(2006) Standard Specification for Reinforced and Plain gummed Tape for Sealing and Securing.

 Water-activated tape is used for closing and sealing boxes.
-Before closing corrugated fiberboard boxes, the tape is wetted or remoistened, activated by water.
-The tape is mostly 3 inch or 7,5 cm wide.
+Before closing corrugated fiberboard boxes, the tape is wetted or remoistened.
+Such tape is usually 3 inches (or 7.5 cm) wide.

+Gummed tapes specifications are the subject of ASTM standard D5749.